 A big reason why businesses struggle with employee vacations is because they regularly operate on a bare minimum basis.
 They have just enough employees to cover every shift.
 When someone asks for PTO, it means there’s no one who can pick up the slack.

-Employees who are overworked and feel incapable of taking time off will burn out quickly.
+Employees will burn out quickly when they are overworked and feel incapable of taking time off.
 This leads to a decline in job performance and high turnover rates, which are complicated and costly for businesses to handle.

 Sit down with your finance team and calculate the budget needed to add one or two more team members to your roster.
 Even having a few part-time or on-call employees can help cover essential tasks when a worker is on vacation or even taking sick leave.

 Encourage Vacations During Slow Season

 While you’re building a culture that supports time off, try to do so as efficiently as possible.
 Businesses will be able to support employee vacations much more easily during their slow season as opposed to their peak months.